-AHAC Recommendation: The Committee maintains the recommendation from 2018 that City staff should comply with Policy 3.1.10.4 and establish guidelines to amend the Code to allow for the reduction of parking and setback requirements for affordable housing.
+AHAC Recommendation: Will continue with 2021 recommendation, which is City staff should comply with Policy 3.1.10.4 and establish guidelines to amend the Code to allow for the reduction of parking and setback requirements for affordable housing.
 The language should be revised and more detail on the implementation of this incentive should be included in the Housing Element.
+In addition, Parking and Setback Requirements do not need to be addressed by the City this upcoming year.